 USC Marshall MBA Application Essay Tips & Deadlines

 Along with academic excellence, the USC Marshall MBA program is characterized by a powerful global network with special emphasis on the Pacific Rim, a close-knit and passionate community, and a strong regional presence.
-Your essays should show how you will both fit in and contribute in this dynamic environment, and the questions provide interesting opportunities to do so.
+Together, your essays should address these qualities directly or indirectly, and the questions provide interesting opportunities to do so.
 In answering these two essay questions, try to create a holistic picture.
 It’s not necessarily easy, as the essays are very different in character – one abrupt and focused, one more expansive, reflective.

-The question specifies the information to include in the essay.
-Although only 100 words, it is deemed an “essay” by the adcom, and that means you should do more than provide facts.
+The question itself directs you in what specific information to provide in the essay.
+Although only 100 words, it is deemed an “essay” by the adcom, and that means you need to do more than provide info.
 An essay moves – it goes somewhere, it has a starting point and ending point.
-And you will have room for a little more than the bare facts, so compose your answer in a way that includes some motivation or vision for your short-term career goal; clarify what animates it.
+And you will have room for a little more input than the bare facts, so compose your answer in a way that includes some motivation or vision for your short-term career goal; clarify what animates it.
 It may be just a sentence, even a phrase.
 But it can make all the difference.
 It will make this short piece of writing an essay – and will engage the reader.

 Essay #3 (Optional): Please provide any additional information that will enhance our understanding of your candidacy for the program.
 (250 word maximum)

 This question allows you to both discuss points that will enhance your application and explain anything that needs explaining (e.g., gap in employment, choice of recommender, a dip in grades etc.).
 For the former, if you ask the adcom to read additional material, make sure that it truly illuminates and is germane to your candidacy.

 ***Disclaimer: Information is subject to change.
 Please check with individual programs to verify the essay questions, instructions and deadlines.***